oorjamishra26/Hindi-Whisper-ASR-using-OpenAI-Whisper-Model/README.md

 **Project Description:**

 The code provided is part of a project aimed at transcribing Hindi audio data using machine learning models.
-The test audio is one of the randomly selected hindi audio from kathbath dataset.
+The test audio (uploaded above) is one of the randomly selected hindi audio from kathbath dataset.
 Here's a brief overview of what the code accomplishes:

 The project utilizes various Python libraries and tools to process audio data, convert it to text, and evaluate the accuracy of the transcription.